Theme Area Courses

 POSC 205 - ASIAN POLITICS - 3 credits.
 Compares the politics, society, and culture of China, India, and Japan.
 Examines conceptions of citizenship, democracy, and the state; the role of religion, caste, ethnicity, and gender; and problems of population, poverty, human rights, and development.
 Cross-listed with International Relations.

-POSC 208 - COMPARATIVE POLITICAL SYSTEMS: ADVANCED INDUSTRIAL STATES - 3 credits.
+POSC 208 - POLITICS OF GREAT POWERS - 3 credits.
 An introduction to government, politics, culture, and economic policy in Europe and Japan.
 Cross-listed with International Relations.

-POSC 209 - COMPARATIVE POLITICAL SYSTEMS: DEVELOPING STATES - 3 credits.
+POSC 209 - POLITICS OF EMERGING POWERS - 3 credits.
 An introduction to government, politics, culture, and economic policy in the developing world.
 Cross-listed with International Relations.

 POSC 211 - ESPIONAGE AND FREEDOM - 3 credits.
 This course considers fundamental questions about espionage in an age of heightened concern over security and terrorism.
 The subject matter will address the collision between national interests and human rights, of the contrast between Western traditions of morality and democracy on the one hand and contemporary conflict and national security on the other.